trulyshruti/inBetween/README.md

 Hit "Clear" at any time to clear the form and addresses on-screen.
 But you don't have to "Clear" to resubmit - just hit "Let's go!" again.

 The app itself is built in HTML, CSS, JavaScript, and jQuery.
-It uses HTML5 Geolocation, the Google Maps API, and the Foursquare API, to get the middle location and find venues nearby.
+It uses HTML5 Geolocation as well as the Google Maps and Foursquare APIs.

 This app was built by HackPrinceton in Fall 2012.